ax0rz0/HTML3DENGINE/README.md

 This engine is designed to be **modded** and is not a game on its own, it has 0 logic and only displays a cube.
 It is the **base**, or a **core**.

+*Psst,* try and run doom on this engine.